-CHARITABLE GIVING OPTIONS WITH TAX BENEFITS UNDER THE NEW 2018 TAX LAW
+CHARITABLE GIVING OPTIONS WITH TAX BENEFITS

-With the changes to the 2018 tax law, you may be wondering if there will be any tax benefit to your charitable giving.
+With recent changes to the tax law, you may be wondering if there will be any tax benefit to your charitable giving.
 Most people give because of the cause and not the tax consequences.
 However, there is some confusion about philanthropy and the new tax law.
 It is worthwhile to take a closer look at some of the options donors have.